Unambiguous Representations in Neural Networks: An Information-Theoretic Approach to Intentionality

 \subsubsection{Relational Complexity and Neuron Count}

 To test whether richer relational structures enable more unambiguous representations, we systematically varied the number of output neurons used to compute relational structure.
-From the standard 10-output neuron networks, we selected subsets of $k$ neurons ($k = 2, 3, \ldots, 10$) and computed Gram matrices using only those neurons.
-For each subset size, we trained the transformer decoder to identify which class the target neuron represents.
-This tests whether increasing relational complexity—by adding more pairwise relations—systematically reduces representational ambiguity.
+From the dropout-trained 10-output-neuron networks, we selected subsets of $k$ neurons ($k = 2, 3, \ldots, 10$) and computed Gram matrices using only those neurons.
+For each subset size, we applied geometric matching over all $k!$ permutations of the selected neurons, scoring the position-wise accuracy of the distance-minimizing permutation exactly as in the main geometric-matching analysis, against a $1/k$ chance level.
+This tests whether increasing relational complexity---by adding more pairwise relations---systematically reduces representational ambiguity.